madisonmussari/mcts_kds/README.md

 # mcts_kds

-mcts_kds is a Python library used to apply Monte Carlo Tree Search algorithm to two player games that allows the current players to have complete information (eg. tictactoe, chess, othello)
+mcts_kds is a Python library used to apply Monte Carlo Tree Search algorithm to two player games that allows the current player to have complete information (eg. tictactoe, chess, othello)

+To show how mcts works, I coded the game nim and created a mcts player to chose moves that would lead to a win.
+However, the purpose of creating this library was to allow others to apply the algorithm to games they program.

 ## Installation